rakrab/angels-table/README.md

 cd angels-table
 docker compose up --build
 ```
-- If the database gets deleted or corrupted, you can re-initialize it with `node scripts/init-db.js`
+- If something goes wrong or the database gets deleted or corrupted, you can re-initialize it with `node scripts/init-db.js`

 #### To use this app in development:
 ```sh